CIRED/cired.digital/README.md

 This project's goal is to implement a chatbot with CIRED publications.

 ### data/
-Raw and processed data.
+Raw (and someday processed) data.
-Organization will be updated as we develop the processing.
 Data contents is not versionned in the git, only the directory structure and the README.md.

-**CIRED_numerisation_RAW** contains a read-only copy of pre-1998 publications, scanned OCRed.
-Remains to be processed.

-**pdfs** contents downloaded from HAL.

 ### docs/
-Human‑readable docs, diagrams, README extensions.
+Human‑readable technical documentations, diagrams, README extensions.
 Preferably markdown.
 Versionned.